mstksg/inCode/copy/entries/inside.md

 In this sense, an `IO Int` is kind of like a little packet of Assembly or C code --- it contains instructions (assembly commands, machine language) for a computer to do this and that and eventually produce an `Int`.

-So an `IO String` could, for example, be a little packet of C code that reads a file and outputs the contents of that file.
-The `String` doesn't exist yet
---- but it will, once the computer executes those commands.
+An `IO String` could, for example, be a little packet of C code that reads a file and outputs the contents of that file.
+The `String` doesn't exist yet --- but it will, once the computer executes those commands.

 If you've ever used a Unix operating system, there is a shell command `ls` that lists the contents of a directory.
 The actual `ls` program